Which Sleep Style Is Healthiest?

 Bad for: Snoring

 The scoop: Sleeping on your back makes it easy for your head, neck, and spine to maintain a neutral position.
 You’re not forcing any extra curves into your back, says Steven Diamant, a chiropractor in New York City.
-It’s also ideal for fighting acid reflux, Dr. Olson says: "If the head is elevated, your stomach will be below your esophagus so acid or food can’t come back up."
+It’s also ideal for fighting acid reflux, says Eric Olson, MD, a sleep medicine specialist at the Mayo Clinic in Rochester, Minn.
+"If the head is elevated, your stomach will be below your esophagus so acid or food can’t come back up."

 Back-sleeping also helps prevent wrinkles, because nothing is pushing against your face, notes Dee Anna Glaser, MD, a professor of dermatology at Saint Louis University.
 And the weight of your breasts is fully supported, reducing sagginess.